 “Change will not come if we wait for some other person or some other time.
 We are the ones we’ve been waiting for.
 We are the change that we seek” – Barack Obama

 Types of barriers – Actual and perceived – ‘BEST’*:

 B –Behavioural – What habits and actions do you do every day?
 Is this behaviour aligned with your goal?
 How do you currently plan around the behaviour?
 Do you have a plan for the intended behaviour?

-E – Emotional – What emotional reactions do you display when certain scenarios happens to you?
+E – Emotional – What emotional reactions do you display when certain scenarios happen to you?
 Are these reactions or emotions helpful or unhelpful?
 Do you need to bring mindfulness to your emotions to help with changing your behaviour?

 S – Situational – Are there any medical, cognitive, social, physical, access, monetary, changes in circumstances that have or will affect your goal?
 Can you add anything into the action plan to help you overcome these situations?

 T – Thoughts (Cognitive) – Beliefs, attitudes, expectations and habitual thinking patterns.
-Are our thoughts really truth?
+Are our thoughts really the truth?
 Challenge them.
 They are often learned and imposed from external sources ie. societal expectations.
 Turn automatic neutral or negative thoughts into positive enabling thoughts.

 Let’s look at some thinking strategies to help keep you on track: